tomato-300yen/slides/lab/pba/pba-11.md

    a. data structure of `libdft`
    b. how `libdft` works

-1. How to build a DTA tools with `libdft`
+1. How to use `libdft` to build DTA-tools
    a. a tool that prevents remoto control-hijacking attacks
    b. a tool that automatically detects information leaks